 We serve as collateral manager to each CLO under a collateral management agreement, and we may serve as collateral manager for additional CLOs in the future.
 There may be conflicts of interest associated with sponsoring and managing a CLO, including from the issuance of debt securitizations through CLOs we create to refinance our secured borrowings.
 In creating a CLO, we depend in part on distributions from the CLO's assets out of its earnings and cash flows to enable us to make distributions to shareholders.
 The ability of a CLO to make distributions will be subject to various limitations, including the terms and covenants of the debt it issues.
 A CLO also may take actions that delay distributions in order to preserve ratings and to keep the cost of present and future financings lower or the CLO may be obligated to retain cash or other assets to satisfy over-collateralization requirements commonly provided for holders of the CLO's debt, which could impact our ability to receive distributions from the CLO.
-Our use of CLOs that we manage to satisfy financing needs, including through the declaration of distributions or the negotiation of terms and covenants in the debt it issues, may create conflicts of interest
+Our use of CLOs that we manage to satisfy financing needs, including through the declaration of distributions or the negotiation of terms and covenants in the debt it issues, may create conflicts of interest.

-Risks Related to an Investment in Our Common Stock
+Risks Related to an Investment in our Common Stock

-We cannot assure you that the market price of our common stock will not decline below the IPO price or below our NAV.
+We cannot assure you that the market price of our common stock will not decline below our NAV.
 The market value of our common stock may be volatile and fluctuate significantly.

-We currently list our common stock on the NYSE under the symbol "NCDL."
+Our common stock is listed on the NYSE under the symbol "NCDL."
 We cannot assure you that the trading market can be sustained.
 In addition, we cannot predict the prices at which our common stock will trade.
-The IPO offering price for our common stock was determined through our negotiations with the IPO underwriters and may not bear any relationship to the market price at which it may trade in the future.
-Shares of companies offered in an IPO often trade at a discount to the initial offering price.
 Also, shares of closed-end investment companies, including BDCs, frequently trade at a discount from their NAV and our shares may also be discounted in the market.
 This characteristic of closed-end investment companies is separate and distinct from the risk that our NAV per share may decline.
 We cannot predict whether our common stock will trade at, above or below NAV.
 The risk of loss associated with this characteristic of closed-end management investment companies may be greater for investors expecting to sell common stock purchased in the offering soon after the offering.
 In addition, if our common stock trades below its NAV, we will generally not be able to sell additional common stock to the public at its market price without first obtaining the approval of a majority of our shareholders (including a majority of our unaffiliated shareholders) and our independent directors for such issuance.